Kyle Richards: Family and relationships

-In the 1980s, she dated actor C. Thomas Howell.
+In the 1980s, Richards dated actor C. Thomas Howell.
+Richards attributed their breakup to their youth.
 In 1988, at the age of 19, Richards married Guraish Aldjufrie, an Indonesian, while she was pregnant with their daughter Farrah Brittany (born October 31, 1988).
-They separated in 1990 and divorced two years later.
+Richards and Aldjufrie had met at a Tina Turner concert, where Richards lied about her age and hid her braces.
+They separated in 1990 and divorced two years later in 1992.